kumpmati/sliple/docs/README.md

 ### Linked letters

-When moving a linked letter, the other letters linked to that letter will also move
+When moving a linked letter, the other letters linked to that letter will also move.

+**NOT IMPLEMENTED**

 ### Sticky tiles